QCentroid/qcentroid-solver-templates/README.md

-# qcentroid-solver-templates
+# Solver template for IBM Cloud
-QCentroid templates to start implementing solvers in the platform for all providers
+QCentroid template to start implementing a solvers using IBM Cloud